mallouris/CYTA_Web_API_SMS/README.rst

 Introduction
 ============

-A command line util, easily scriptable that will provide the *simple* functionality to sent very easily sms messages through CYTA.
+A command line util, easily scriptable that will provide the *simple* functionality to send very easily sms messages through CYTA.

 Requirements